 28 June 2010

 Things were going very well for some time.
-The remeron break caused once again big time flushing and burning and redness after the one week mark, so I just forget about the whole idea of effortless slimming, and have to do it the hard way, Oh what the heck, being overweight I can handle as well on top of everything else.
-Join the cue :) Back on 15 mg mirtazapine and low dose clonidine and propranolol now and can keep my face un flushed most of the time, avoiding triggers still obviously.
+The remeron break caused once again big time flushing and burning and redness after the one week mark, so I just forget about the whole idea of effortless slimming, and have to do it the hard way.
+Back on remeron..
+Being chubbier than normal I can handle as well on top of everything else I suppose..
+Join the cue :) Back on 15 mg mirtazapine and low dose clonidine and propranolol now and can keep my face not flushed most of the time, avoiding triggers still obviously.
 But I pushed my luck too far a few days ago it seems, as I went for a very long walk with my dad during the midday heat and sun.
 Did wear a hat, but the sun reflected on the white stones and have been bright red and burning since.
-Have been taking some anti-inflammatories (diclofenac) but don't help too much yet.
+Have been taking some anti-inflammatories (diclofenac) but they didn't help too much yet.
 Now everything makes me flush again : ( Can't believe it, it went so well for some time.
 NEVER GO OUT IN THE SUN!
 I normally only do this early in the morning or very late in the afternoon, but I guess I felt that I was invincible today.
 Stupid.
 So hope it's just a flare up and will calm down again in time.
 But it's painful and makes me worry.
 Have ordered brimonidine powder from a Chinese manufacturer.
 My skin doesn't tolerate the brimonidine eye gel, so I now go for the pure and active ingredient and will mix it myself with water and apply to the rosacea skin.
 Perhaps it will blunt redness and flushing for me...
 Cost 200 dollars, so no joke, but perhaps it is very effective; have to try it.
 I expect it to arrive by the end of the week.

 Strange enough he has always said to me he wouldn't recommend me to use IPL or accutane.
 I discussed with him the good results some rosaceans get from it, but he is not convinced it will help with the vascular and hypersensitive subtype that I have and it has a risk of worsening it he said.
 So, from his experience and my own, I do start to believe now that when you find something that attacks the flushing, your skin and blood vessels can actually normalize again, to a degree.
 The problem is that rosacea is always lurking.
 He told me about a severe patient, and it took him more than a year of treatment before she improved.
 Then she used a mild steroid inhaler once, and she was back to square one and it took him another 6 months to calm matters down.
 I burned so bad for a long time, my skin was actually dry and peeling and scaling from the excess heat, it is really a dreadful thing.
-But in my case medication actually did eliminate the flushing and with that the burning after time....
+But in my case medication actually did eliminate a portion of the flushing and with that the burning after time....
 It might take some time, and I would advise anyone with bad flushing and vascular rosacea to start trying several medication or treatment options.
 One at a time and give it time to see if it works or not.
-There must be something out there that can get it back in control.
-I would start with the real medication and from there on go down to natural approaches if needed or diet or IPL/laser.
+There must be something out there that can get it back under control, and it can be trial and error initially.
+I would start with the real medication and from there on go down to natural approaches if needed, or diet or IPL/laser.
 Apart from that things are ok.
-I keep having trouble with inflammation of the cartilage of my right ear.
+I keep having trouble with inflammation of the cartilage of my right ear though.
 It has been treated a few times already, and pieces of cartilage and skin have been removed and the outer and middle part of the ear has been sown back, but it keeps coming back.

 Had a few operations this year, mainly to check on my bowel inflammation (colitis) and all seems ok.
 Still active colitis but nothing too disturbing.
 Because inflammatory bowel disease makes you more vulnerable for bowel cancer, they like to check my bowels every 4 to 5 years.
 Polyps can be removed then (although I never had one so far), as they can turn into tumors easily.